 Trainee Evaluation Procedures

-The Training Program has the responsibility to regularly and formally assess the progress of each trainee for the purpose of facilitating professional and personal growth and ensuring that standards of quality are maintained in training and services.
+The Training Program consists of the Associate Director for Training, Assistant Director of Training, and the Training Committee.
+They have the responsibility to assess regularly and formally the progress of each trainee.
+The primary purpose of trainee evaluation is to facilitate professional and personal growth and to ensure standards of quality are maintained in training and services.
 Feedback is intended to be constructive, objective, comprehensive and timely, with appropriate communications with the academic programs as needed.

 - A comprehensive orientation process